-Epipremnum pinnatum 'Cebu Blue' Indoor Care, Propagation, Problems and Remedies
+Epipremnum pinnatum 'Cebu Blue' Indoor Care, Propagation, Common Problems & Remedies

 Epipremnum pinnatum 'Cebu Blue' is a low maintenance vine and among the popular Pothos plants on account of its spectacular lance-shaped leaves, and climbing and trailing growth habit.